pottendo/vice-mapper/README.md

 - log-window
 - adjust maximum map dynamically depending on 32/64 bit
 - refactor code to follow consistent conventions
-- put in GPL license
+- fix bugs

-# Copyright noticed
+# Copyright notice

-(C) by pottendo
+(C) 2020 by pottendo

 vice-mapper is release under the terms of GPL V3
 Refer to gpl-3.0.txt.